Create a Website Account - Manage notification subscriptions, save form progress and more.

 Property Tax Exemption for Senior Citizens and Disabled Persons: If you are a senior citizen or disabled person with your residence in Washington State, there are two programs that may help you pay your property taxes and/or special assessments.
 Your household income and your age or disability determine your eligibility for both programs.
 Click the link below or contact our office for more information:

-Property Tax Exemption for Senior Citizens and Disabled Persons Publication
+Publication - Property Tax Exemption for Senior Citizens and People with Disabilities

-For those wishing to apply for this exemption a Senior Citizens and People with Disabilities Exemption from Real Property Tax must be filled out and returned to the assessor's office along with proof of income.
+For those wishing to apply for this exemption an Application for Senior Citizens and People with Disabilities Exemption from Real Property Taxes must be filled out and returned to the assessor's office along with proof of income.
 Use this helpful Income Checklist to help determine your income level.

 Appealing Your Property Assessment to the County Board of Equalization: If you disagree with the assessor's valuation of your property, you have the right to appeal.
-You can contact your county assessor's office to review your valuation whenever you have questions about your property value.
+You can contact the county Assessor's Office to review your valuation whenever you have questions about your property value.
 Property owners can often settle disagreements at this level without continuing the appeal process.
 However, you still need to preserve your appeal rights by timely filing your appeal form with the Board of Equalization.
 Click the link below for more information:

 Appealing Your Property Assessment to the County Board of Equalization Publication